 With the help of a parent or sibling 18 years or older, you can find the instant value of items on Decluttr.

 The company pays for electronics, games, CDs, DVDs, books, and more.
 You can also list items individually or in bundles on sites like Craigslist and Facebook Marketplace.

 Since 13 is a young age to start working away from home, you can take paid surveys at home to bring in money while avoiding a commute.
 There are paid survey sites that accept applications from kids as young as 13.

 Besides completing questionnaires, you can make money playing games, watching TV clips, searching the web, and reviewing products.

-To make sure there’s a steady flow of surveys and micro-tasks available to work on, you can sign up with multiple surveys sites.
+To make sure there’s a steady flow of surveys and micro-tasks available to work on, you can sign up with multiple survey sites.
 Swagbucks, MyPoints, and Survey Junkie are reputable survey sites to consider.
 You can also join a survey directory like Survey Club to find even more opportunities to complete surveys in your spare time.

 Jobs for 14-year-olds

 Some companies allow 14-year-olds to work limited hours during the school year.
 This might be a good time to find jobs for high schoolers with companies willing to work around your schedule.